 QUOTES-Reaction to Israel's Rafah evacuation call

-May 6 (Reuters) - Israel has urged Palestinians to evacuate parts of the Gazan city of Rafah in possible preparation for an assault on Hamas units that foreign powers fear could take a big civilian toll.
+May 6 (Reuters) - Israel has told Palestinians to evacuate parts of the Gazan city of Rafah it says harbour Hamas fighters, in possible preparation for an assault that foreign powers fear could take a big civilian toll.

 Here are some reactions: